Tratayenia

-Tratayenia is an extinct genus of megaraptoran theropod dinosaurs known from remains found in the Santonian-age Bajo de la Carpa Formation of Argentina.
+Tratayenia is an extinct genus of megaraptoran theropod dinosaurs known from remains found in the Late Cretaceous (Santonian age) Bajo de la Carpa Formation of Argentina.
 The type and only species, Tratayenia rosalesi, was described in March 2018.

 Tratayenia can be distinguished from other megaraptorans on the basis of three autapomorphies (unique derived features) of the front portion of each dorsal vertebra, as well as a single autapomorphy of the sacrum.
 Tratayenia is one of the youngest known genera of megaraptorans, having lived only about 83 million years ago.

 Discovery and naming

 The holotype consists of a well-preserved partial skeleton, MUCPv 1162, which includes several articulated portions of the backbone.
 One portion of the skeleton is a string of five dorsal vertebrae, likely the seventh to eleventh dorsals.
 The largest articulated portion of the skeleton is a string of vertebrae including the last two dorsals as well as the five sacrals and much of the right ilium.
 Other preserved bones include two partial dorsal ribs and fragments of the pubis and ischium.

 This skeleton was first discovered in 2006 at a Bajo de la Carpa Formation fossil site by Universidad Nacional del Comahue technician Diego Rosales.
 Shortly thereafter it was excavated by UNC paleontologist Juan D. Porfifi.
 Porfiri and his colleagues published a preliminary report on the new dinosaur in a 2008 abstract, and suggested that it may have been a relative of Carcharodontosauridae.
 In 2018, the new taxon was described with the generic name Tratayenia, named after Tratayén, the fossil site at which it was excavated.
 The specific name Tratayenia rosalesi honors Diego Rosales.